01-edu/public/subjects/social-network/README.md

 The backend will consist, like said above, of an **app** containing all the backend logic.
 This logic will there for have several middleware, for example:

 - Authentication, since HTTP is a stateless protocol, we can use several ways to overcome and authenticate a client/user.
 You can use [sessions](https://allaboutcookies.org/cookies/session-cookies-used-for.html) or [tokens(JWT)](https://jwt.io/)
 - Images handling, supporting various types of extensions.
-In this project you have to handle at least JPEG, PNG and GIF types.
+In this project you have to handle at least JPEG, PNG types.
 You will have to store the images, it can be done by storing the file/path in the database and saving the image in a specific file system.
-Or saving the image in the database, you can see more about images and database [here](https://stackoverflow.com/questions/3748/storing-images-in-db-yea-or-nay).
 - Websocket, handling the connections in real time, between clients.
-This will help with the private and group chats.
+This will help with the private chats.

 #### Sqlite